-A 21-credit credit minor in Native American Studies is currently under development.
-Understanding that there is no single “Native American” perspective, the program will explore Native American histories and cultures through varied Native community experiences and points-of-view.
-The multi-disciplinary curriculum will create
+Understanding that there is no single “Native American” perspective, this program will explore Native American histories and cultures through varied Native community experiences and points-of-view.
+The multi-disciplinary curriculum will create:

 - Informed comprehension of Native American histories and distinct Native American colonial experiences;